sarahkmarshall/uncertainty_barriers/README.md

 ## Model functions

 Some functions were developed for the scripts to run.
 These are saved here as "functions_ub".
 This may be referred to as paper_3_functions in the code, I will work to improve this.
-These functions are not perfectly parsimoneous, the method for generating random features could be improved.
+These functions are not perfectly parsimonious, the method for generating random features could be improved.

 ## Setting up the case studies